 We understand this and feel obligated to ensure that the medical devices our solution tracks and maintains are also protected.

-Our customer is one of the largest and busiest children’s healthcare systems in the US.
-They rely on over 5,000 network-connected devices to care for the 250,000+ children they treat each year.
+Our customer is one of the largest and busiest children’s health care systems in the U.S. They rely on thousands of network-connected devices to care for the 250,000-plus children they treat each year.

 The hospital’s executive leaders, clinical engineering, and IT security teams set out to create a process to safeguard all their medical devices.

 They have Nuvolo for medical device inventory and equipment work order management and Zingbox for device discovery and monitoring.
 Logically, they thought if they integrated Nuvolo’s inventory data into Zingbox’s monitoring solution, they would have a mature cyber security platform.

 When the Zingbox monitoring system detects a security event, a simple lookup on the Nuvolo device database correlates the MAC or IP address to the device, telling you the location and other essential details.
 Remediating the device from that point forward, however, is a manual process.

 This integration did not provide them with a mature cybersecurity solution.
 There was no remediation automation, assessment, correlation, or context for the threat.

 They quickly realized they needed to move to Nuvolo’s fully integrated Cyber Security solution.
 A solution complete with orchestration, automation, and real-time response management.